docarray/docarray/README.md

         return da
 ```

-You win in code readibility and maintainability.
-And for the same price you can turn your pytorch model into a FastAPI app and reuse the same
+Looks much better, doesn't it?
-schema definition that you used during training as schema for your RestAPI.
-Everything handle in pythonic manner relying the the type hint for your
+You instantly win in code readability and maintainability.
+And for the same price you can turn your PyTorch model into a FastAPI app and reuse your Document
-function
+schema definition (see below).
+Everything handles in a pythonic manner by relying on type hints.